ai2cm/pace/README.md

 ## Downloading test data

 The unit and regression tests of pace require data generated from the Fortran reference implementation which has to be downloaded from a Google Cloud Platform storage bucket.
 Since the bucket is setup as "requester pays", you need a valid GCP account to download the test data.
-If you do not have a GCP account, there is an option to download basic test data from a public FTP server and you can skip the next step.

 First, make sure you have configured the authentication with user credientials and configured Docker with the following commands:
 ```shell